-The definition of Entropy is a tepid affair.
+The standard definition of Entropy is somewhat understated.

-It gets worse; another definition of entropy lives within the second law of thermodynamics.
-Quite simply, the second law of thermodynamics says the entropy of a system never decreases.
+It gets worse.
+The concept of entropy lives within the second law of thermodynamics.
+The second law says the entropy of a system never decreases.
 Left unchecked, it increases.

-If we do nothing, we expose ourselves to the risks of disorder, randomness, and uncertainty.
-What’s more, the longer we do nothing, the worse the chaos will be.
+When we do nothing, we expose ourselves to the likelihood of disorder, randomness, and uncertainty affecting us.
+What’s more, the longer we do nothing, the worse the chaos of disorder, randomness, and uncertainty will be.

 It is this version I return to as I digest the passing of my stepdad.